 A Competitive Advantage in Trading is the Ability to Confidently Adapt

-Having traded as my main income since 2005, I still know there are tough market conditions I have not lived through.
+Having traded as a career since 2005, I still know there are tough market conditions I have not lived through.
 Yet, I am always thinking about ways to trade in these tougher environments in case they arrive, and attempt to build those ideas into my strategies/risk management.
 That’s my competitive advantage…knowing that what works today may not work a month from now, and planning for that.

 Building and improving discipline is another competitive advantage.
 It doesn’t matter how well we trade if we can’t control ourselves and end up losing it all in a fit of rage.
 Discipline is a competitive advantage forged within; no one else can do it for us.

 In itself, strategy is a good thing, and along with discipline, it forms a solid foundation for trading. …the system may work, although it would be difficult to predict for how long and to what scale.
 To win big, there needs to be more: a certainty that allows a trader to trade with a winning confidence.
 That certainty is a competitive advantage. — Currency Kings

 Confidence comes from overcoming things that are tough, and putting in the work to know that what we are doing works.
 I try to help my students with this, by getting them comfortable with their strategies (whether based on my strategies or their own), and executing those strategies well.